ieiei/ianvei/rust-for-rustaceans/9 UNSAFE CODE.md

 **The Drop Check**

-The Rust borrow checker is, in essence, a sophisticated tool for ensuring the soundness of code at compile time, which is in turn what gives Rust a
+The Rust borrow checker is, in essence, a sophisticated tool for ensuring the soundness of code at compile time, which is in turn what gives Rust a way to express code being “safe.”

-**160** Chapter 9

-way to express code being “safe.”
 How exactly the borrow checker does its job is beyond the scope of this book, but one check, the *drop check*, is worth going through in some detail since it has some direct implications for unsafe code.
 To understand drop checking, let’s put ourselves in the Rust compiler’s shoes for a second and look at two code snippets.
 First, take a look at the little three-liner in Listing 9-9 that takes a mutable reference to a variable and then mutates that same variable right after.

 ```
 let mut x = true;